-But make sure you follow any instructions on the pack - such as 'freeze on day of purchase', 'cook from frozen' or 'defrost thoroughly before use and use within 24 hours'.
+But make sure you follow any instructions on the pack - such as 'freeze on the day purchased', 'cook from frozen' or 'defrost thoroughly before use and use within 24 hours'.

 It's also important you follow any instructions for cooking and preparation shown on the label.

 Once a food with a 'use by' date on it has been opened, you also need to follow any instructions such as 'eat within a week of opening'.

 But if the 'use by' date is tomorrow, then you must use the food by the end of tomorrow, even if you only opened it today.

 'Best before' dates appear on a wide range of frozen, dried, tinned and other foods.

 The 'best before' dates are more about quality than safety, except for eggs.
 So when the date runs out it doesn't mean that the food will be harmful, but it might begin to lose its flavour and texture.

 In the UK we end up throwing away 8.3 million tonnes of food and drink every year and most of this could have been eaten.
 So think carefully before throwing away food that is past its 'best before' date.

 An exception to this is eggs, which have a best before date of no more than 28 days after they are laid.
 After this date the quality of the egg will deteriorate and if any Salmonella bacteria are present, they could multiply to high levels and could make you ill.